yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/policies.md

 ![Custom property prioritization](/Images/api_mgmt_overview/api-manager-custom-prop-prio.png)

 You can configure a policy in Policy Studio like the following.
-This policy is either added to an existing corporate request policy using a [policy shortcut](/docs/apim_policydev/apigw_polref/utility_additional/index.html#policy-shortcut-filter) or configured as a dedicated request policy.
+This policy is either added to an existing corporate global request policy using a [policy shortcut](/docs/apim_policydev/apigw_polref/utility_additional/index.html#policy-shortcut-filter) or configured as a dedicated request policy.

 ![Handle prioritization policy](/Images/api_mgmt_overview/handle-prioritization-policy.png)

-This policy starts with a general throttling for each API.
-If the threshold value is reached, then the API is checked to see if it is a high prio API, if not, then processing is paused for e.g. 200ms.
+This policy starts with a general [throttling action](/docs/apim_policydev/apigw_polref/content_max_messages/index.html) every API needs to pass.
+But, if the configured throttling threshold value is reached, the policy will follow the red path and then the API is checked to see if it is a high prio API.
+If yes, high priority APIs are processed immeditialy.
+If not, then processing is [paused](/docs/apim_policydev/apigw_polref/utility_additional/index.html#pause-processing-filter) for e.g. 200ms.
 Afterwards, the system checks in the same way whether the API is a medium prio API.
 The pause times can also be flexible obtained from the context or loaded dynamically from the [KPS](/docs/apim_policydev/apigw_kps/index.html) in order to be able to react on actual requirements.

 #### Supported API-Manager Policies